Tanujarora100/InterviewNotes/CoreJava/InterfaceAndAbstractClasses/interfaces.md

 1. Cloneable Interface
 2. Serializable Interface
 3. Remote Interface
+4. Random Interface

 ## What is the need of marker interfaces
 1. provide information at runtime to the libraries
 2. Helps in behaviour indication.Eg: Serializable Interface
 3. Helps in intgeration with the frameworks like Remote interface
 4. Helps in figuring out the intent, they can undestand the expected behaviour without implementation details.

+## Can we Write our own marker interface?
+1. Yes, we can write our own by reflection API.

 ## What is Serializable Interface
 1. Serializable interface is present in java.io package.
 It is used to make an object eligible for saving its state into a file.
 This is called **Serialization**.